JasonJKi/jasonjki.github.io/_posts/2017-10-11-coming-soon.md

 ---
 layout: post
-title: first blog coming at the end of the weel!
+title: first blog coming at the end of the week!
 tags: AI
 comments: true
 description: >